darvein/tf-vpc-ec2-alb/README.md

 ## Setup and configuration

-Before deploying the infrastructure resources you can tune or modify it by editing the file `.env` which contains variables that are later passed to Terraform via Make.
+Before deploying the infrastructure resources you can tune or modify it by editing the file `.env` which contains variables that are later passed to Terraform.

 You can also leave the `.env` file as it is which already contains default valules.

-Once you are done with your custom configuration make sure to provide the Needed AWS Credentials either by setting up your `~/.aws/credentials`  file, passing the `export AWS_PROFILE=<profile name>` environment variable, or just simple passing the AWS Keys and Secret keys via environment variables, more information: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html
+Once you are done with your custom configuration make sure to provide the needed AWS Credentials either by setting up your `~/.aws/credentials`  file, passing the `export AWS_PROFILE=<profile name>` environment variable, or just simple passing the AWS Keys and Secret keys via environment variables, more information: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html

 ## What is going to be deployed: